lovelycam/writing/asyncApiCallsPython.md

 async def get_temperature():
 ```

-After defining common variables (`base_url` and `endpoint`), you create a [Client Session](https://docs.aiohttp.org/en/stable/client_reference.html) and assign it to the variable, `session`.
+After defining common variables (`base_url` and `endpoint`), you create a [Client Session](https://docs.aiohttp.org/en/stable/client_reference.html) and assign it to a variable called `session`.

 ```python
 async with aiohttp.ClientSession() as session:
 ```

-After creating the client session, you use `session` to make the actual network `get()` call.
-Assign the call's result to a variable called `response`.
+You then make the network `get()` call.
+Assign the result to a variable called `response`.
 Consult the [OpenWeatherMap API](https://openweathermap.org/current#one) for information on the endpoint's parameters and possible values.

 ```python
 async with session.get(base_url + endpoint +